06 May Hay Fever and Eye Allergies

 Pollination may occur at all hours of the day or night, so people with hay fever and other allergies should close their homes and use an air conditioner to filter allergens.
 Using a fan to keep cool may actually add to the problem by keeping allergens suspended and circulating through the air.
-If windows need to be open, an antihistamine or decongestant can be taken-but only under the advice of a physician.
+If windows need to be open, an oral antihistamine or decongestant can be taken-but only under the advice of a physician.

 Apply cold compresses:

 A bag of frozen peas or a moist washcloth that has been placed briefly in the freezer can reduce itching when put over the eyes.

 Several medications can also help people whose eyes bear the brunt of their seasonal allergies.
 For people with mild symptoms, oral antihistamines can prevent irritation of both the eye and the nose.
 For those with more severe allergic conjunctivitis, physicians can prescribe a number of medications that can be applied directly to the eye.
 These include topical antihistamines, vaso-constrictors, mast-cell stabilizers, topical non-steroidal anti-inflammatory medications, or topical corticosteroid (which are usually prescribed by ophthalmologists).